Dewb/BleepStick/README.md

 Resolume has full-featured MIDI/OSC mapping out of the box.
 But it's not perfect.
 Consider:

 - Live remapping is difficult.
-You must stop using your controller to map a new control, otherwise the buttons you are hitting will override the mapping you intend to add.
+You must stop using your controller before mapping a new control, otherwise the buttons you are hitting will override the mapping you intend to add.
 - Mappings are tied to content.
-If you create a "control scheme" with one piece of content, and you want to apply that scheme to something new (whether that means a totally new composition or just a different clip in the same composition), it's a laborious process.
+If you create a "control scheme" with one piece of content, it's a laborious process to apply that scheme to something new (whether that means a totally new composition or just a different clip in the same composition.)
 You must root around the app to find everything you've mapped and reamp each control one by one.
-- Mapping are tied to a specific set of hardware.
-If you have one way of controlling things when you have _all_ your toys, but need a completely different scheme when you are on the road with only your favorite lightweight controller, you have to remap everything to switch, or maintain two separate compositions.
+- Mappings are tied to a specific set of hardware.
+If you have one way of controlling things when you have _all_ your toys, but need a completely different scheme when you are on the road with only your favorite lightweight controller, you have to remap everything when you switch, or else maintain two separate compositions.
 - MIDI devices can be mapped without additional software, but OSC-native devices and HID devices like joysticks need help.
 OSC input must be re-addressed into Resolume's OSC heirearchy with something like [OSCulator][1].
 And HID device input must be converted to MIDI or OSC with something like [MultiControl][2].